Teen faces 6 murder counts in shootings at Indianapolis home - WTMJ

 In Indiana, a person at least 16 years of age will be charged as an adult if they are accused of committing certain felonies, including murder and attempted murder.

-During his initial hearing on Thursday afternoon, a judge ordered Childs held without bond and appointed a public defender.
+During his initial hearing on Thursday afternoon, a magistrate entered a not guilty plea for Childs, ordered him held without bond and appointed a public defender.
 The Associated Press left a message seeking comment from that attorney.

-Childs had been arguing with his father before the shootings, Mears said.

-“The argument initially started over a conversation about somebody going out or being outside the residence, and kind of sneaking out of the house,” Mears said.

-Authorities were still trying to determine what happened between the late night argument and the shootings around 4 a.m.
+Childs had argued with his father about him sneaking out of the house, Mears said.
+Authorities were still trying to determine what happened between the late night argument and the shootings reported around 4 a.m.
 Sunday.

 Raymond Childs Jr., his wife, Kezzie Childs, 42, and two other relatives — Elijah Childs, 18, and Rita Childs, 13 — were pronounced dead at the home, the Marion County Coroner’s office said.
-Kiara Hawkins, 19, who Mears said was in a relationship with someone at the home, was taken to a hospital, but she and her unborn son died despite lifesaving efforts, authorities said.
+Kiara Hawkins, 19, who Mears said was in a relationship with someone at the home, was taken to a hospital, where she and her unborn son died, authorities said.

 Mears said in a news release that Raymond Childs Jr. was the suspect’s father and Kezzie Childs was his stepmother.
 He didn’t explain the relationships between the other victims.